belajar-lab/6001x-Rust/hangman/README.md

 Here are the requirements for your game:

-1. The computer must select a word at random from the list of available words that was provided in `words.txt`.
-The functions for loading the word list and selecting a random word have already been provided for you in `ps3_hangman.py`.
+1. The computer must select a word at random from the list of available words in `words.txt`.
 2. The game must be interactive; the flow of the game should go as follows:
     - At the start of the game, let the user know how many letters the computer's word contains.
     - Ask the user to supply one guess (i.e. letter) per round.